 A field team conducts a grid of subsurface shovel tests.

 In the summer of 2020, the Site C Heritage program completed an intensive, 11-year long heritage and archaeological inventory and impact assessment of the project area.
 It is the largest and most comprehensive archaeological study ever completed in British Columbia and builds upon the heritage work previously conducted in the Peace River Valley.

 The program focuses on archaeological (the study of past human activity), palaeontological (the study of fossilized animals and plants), and historical sites in and adjacent to the Peace River Valley.

-Heritage assessment has been conducted for every component, including the dam site, transmission line, Highway 29 realignment, reservoir and associated access roads.
-Approximately 8,500 hectares of land has been assessed for the project.
+Heritage assessment has been conducted for every component, including the dam site, transmission line, Highway 29 realignment, reservoir, and associated access roads.
+About 8,500 hectares of land has been assessed for the project.
 This is roughly the size of 56,015 hockey rinks (3.2 times the number of all the hockey rinks in the world)!

 While there were many known heritage sites in the project area prior to this current work, the heritage assessment has resulted in a fivefold increase in the number of identified sites.
-Many thousands of artifacts (or 'belongings') have been collected, which are currently being stored at Fort St. John North Peace Museum, with palaeontological finds currently stored at the Royal British Columbia Museum.
+Many thousands of artifacts (or "belongings") have been collected, which are currently being stored at Fort St. John North Peace Museum.
+Palaeontological finds are currently stored at the Royal British Columbia Museum.

 Going forward, other aspects of the heritage program will continue, such as additional assessment of design changes, and construction support, including chance finds response and construction monitoring.